-- 2.64 Clause 6(2) requires the licensee to maintain up-to-date details.
-If a licensee fails to do so, it may constitute a breach of the terms and conditions of the licence and we may propose revocation of the Licence on the grounds contained in Clause 4(2)(b). - 2.65 If a licensee's name or postal address or the Main Station Address changes, we must know, so that we can maintain our licensing records.
+- 2.69 Clause 6(2) requires the licensee to maintain up-to-date details.
+If a licensee fails to do so, it may constitute a breach of the terms and conditions of the licence and we may propose revocation of the Licence on the grounds contained in Clause 4(2)(b). - 2.70 If a licensee's name or postal address or the Main Station Address changes, we must know, so that we can maintain our licensing records.
 We also need up-to-date contact details, such as a mobile phone number.
-We require these details to enable us to manage the radio spectrum and remedy cases of interference. - 2.66 Under note (g)(x) to Schedule 1 of the licence, licensees may use the 5 MHz band only if they can be contacted by 'phone.
+We require these details to enable us to manage the radio spectrum and remedy cases of interference. - 2.71 Under note (g)(x) to Schedule 1 of the licence, licensees may use the 5 MHz band only if they can be contacted by 'phone.
 We impose this requirement, so that we can get the station closed down promptly.
-If contact details have not been maintained, we cannot do so and it may constitute a breach of this condition, in addition to a breach of Clause 6(2). - 2.67 Contact details can be updated via the licensing portal31.
-This is also the quickest way of ensuring that new details are recorded. - 2.68 Any change of details will count as revalidation.
-If none of the details changes, the Licence must be still revalidated at least every five years (see guidance to Clause 4(5), above).
-There is a specific facility to revalidate on the online licensing portal.
+If contact details have not been maintained, we cannot do so and it may constitute a breach of this condition, in addition to a breach of Clause 6(2).